 Family Home

-The value of a family home will be divided equally between spouses unless it would be unfair and unjust to do so because of extraordinary circumstances or would be unfair to a spouse who has custody of the couple’s children.
+The value of a family home will be divided equally between spouses unless it would be unfair and unjust to do so.
+This could be because of extraordinary circumstances or that it would be unfair to a spouse who has custody of the children.

 -